So Daeseong jeon: Plot

-One year, during the reign of the Ming Dynasty’s Chenghua Emperor, Zhu Jiansen (1465-1487), there was a man named Soyang who served as the Minister of National Defense.
+One year, during the reign of the Ming Dynasty's Chenghua Emperor, Zhu Jiansen (1465–1487), there was a man named Soyang who served as the Minister of National Defense.
 Soyang was over fifty years old but still had no children.
 One day, he went to the Cheongnyong Temple in the Yeongbo Mountains in Western China.
 There, he donated gold amounting to thousands of nyang (a Korean unit of currency at the time) to the old monk residing at the temple.
 A few days later, his wife dreamed that the Dragon King of the East Sea banished his son to the human world for his sins and shortly afterwards, she gave birth to So Daeseong.

-When So Daeseong was ten years old, both his parents passed away.
+When So Daeseong was ten years old, both his parents died.
 After organizing and settling his family fortune, So Daeseong left home.
 During his travels, he runs into an elderly person, wailing from sadness because they cannot obtain a grave site for their mother out of sheer poverty.
-Upon hearing the person’s story, he gives them all his money.
+Upon hearing the person's story, he gives them all his money.
 Afterwards, So Daeseong is reduced to living like a beggar and roams the countryside.

 In the region of Cheongju, Chancellor Lee is entering old age and is spending time in his hometown.
 One day, Chancellor Lee has a dream of a blue dragon lying in a fishing spot.
 Upon waking, he goes to the fishing spot and there finds So Daeseong, sleeping in his impoverished state.
 He brings So Daeseong home and offers the hand of his youngest daughter, Chaebong, in order to make him his son-in-law.
-However, Chancellor Lee’s wife, Madame Wang, is disgruntled by So Daeseong’s entrance and dislikes his intrusion.
+However, Chancellor Lee's wife, Madame Wang, is disgruntled by So Daeseong's entrance and dislikes his intrusion.

-Right before So Daeseong and Chaebong’s wedding, Chancellor Lee becomes ill and passes away.
+Right before So Daeseong and Chaebong's wedding, Chancellor Lee becomes ill and passes away.
 Upon his death, So Daeseong spends all his days sleeping the time away in his grief.
 Madame Wang and her three sons together plot to drive So Daeseong out and send an assassin after him, but the assassin is instead killed by So Daeseong.
-Recalling the Chancellor’s kindness towards him, So Daeseong decides not to pursue revenge and quietly leaves their home.
+Recalling the Chancellor's kindness towards him, So Daeseong decides not to pursue revenge and quietly leaves their home.
 After aimlessly wandering, So Daeseong arrives at the Cheongnyong Temple in the Yeongbo Mountains and learns the art of war and sorcery from an old monk.